 Columbia Business School is well known for its global footprint, which allows students to apply what they have learned to business challenges around the world.
 International topics are covered in the broad array of healthcare electives.
-Healthcare students can participate in international study trips and other event.
-They have access to resources offered by the Jerome A. Chazen Institute of International Business at CBS.
+Healthcare students can participate in international study trips and other events.
+They have access to resources offered by the Jerome A. Chazen Institute for Global Business at CBS.

 An Entrepreneurial Mindset

 Entrepreneurial thinking is fully integrated throughout Columbia’s MBA curriculum.
 An entrepreneurial perspective is critical for all dynamic healthcare organizations as they seek to identify, value, and capture business opportunities.
 Many students participate in The Eugene Lang Entrepreneurship Center at CBS, which offers a comprehensive program of courses, labs, workshops and funding opportunities.

 An Attractive New York City Location - Close Proximity to Major Healthcare Companies, Client Service Firms and the Investor Community